 (a) License holders providing basic support services must meet the requirements of this subdivision.

-(b) Within 15 calendar days of service initiation the license holder must complete a preliminary coordinated service and support plan addendum based on the coordinated service and support plan.
+(b) Within 15 calendar days of service initiation the license holder must complete a preliminary support plan addendum based on the support plan.

-(d) The license holder must participate in service planning and support team meetings for the person following stated timelines established in the person's coordinated service and support plan or as requested by the person or the person's legal representative, the support team or the expanded support team.
+(d) The license holder must participate in service planning and support team meetings for the person following stated timelines established in the person's support plan or as requested by the person or the person's legal representative, the support team or the expanded support team.

 The license holder must provide written reports regarding the person's progress or status as requested by the person, the person's legal representative, the case manager, or the team.